dsun1001/agent-based-modeling/Project_1.md

 ![](subpolys_filtered.png)

 Finally, we can make our map of Urbanized Areas throughout Bendjé, Gabon.
+I was pretty surprised to see that with the exception of one tiny settlement near the middle-eastern region, all of the populated areas were on the western side.
+I believe that this is due to the proximity to the Atlantic Ocean.

 ![](bendje_urbanized_areas.png)